 Support for children with special needs in the Northern Eastern districts of Sri Lanka is an often ignored problem, as parents and careers have a very limited understanding of each child’s individual needs.
-Children with special needs ranging from: autism, down syndrome, mental illness and physical disabilities are all treated in one classroom, by a single teacher who has not been properly trained to provide specialist care for each condition.
-Serendip aims to confront this in a small but impactful way by providing training for teachers and parents.
+Children with special needs ranging from: autism, down syndrome, mental illness and physical disabilities are all treated in one classroom, by a single teacher who has no training to provide specialist care for each condition.
+Serendip aims to confront this by providing training for teachers and parents.
 This training will highlight how to spot the different conditions, and most importantly, how to provide care for them.

 Additionally, Serendip aims to find ways to treat these children, by working alongside the health ministry to create a policy document for autism.
 This will provide more clarity to those working with children with autism, and a more standardized way of treating them.
-Currently, there is no policy document which creates confusion and ill-treatment.
-This project is ongoing and extremely exciting- with the first conference being held on the 19th July to discuss the specifics of the policy document.
+This project is ongoing and extremely exciting - the first conference being held on the 19th July to discuss the specifics of the policy document.

-The care for special needs children takes place in centers in different districts across Sri Lanka.
-Special needs children come to these institutions in the morning and leave in the afternoon, and get provided with all kinds of care during the day.
+The care for special needs children takes place in centres from different districts across Sri Lanka.
+Children come in the morning and leave in the afternoon getting provided with all kinds of care during the day.

-We will focus on 3-4 districts, with each district containing 10-12 centers.
+We will focus on 3-4 districts, with each district containing 10-12 centres.

 Asking for £12,000 they plan to: